tekkies/ArduinoFootSwitchMicMute/README.md

 # ArduinoFootSwitchMicMute

 A quick and dirty PTT foot switch for Windows that mutes all microphones unless the button is pressed.
+Uses Arduino Uno.

 Works on my machine.